 - Micc adds typically files containing example code to show you how to add your own functionality.

-- With a little extra effort the generated html documentation is automatically published to readthedocs. [documentation lacking]
+With a little extra effort the generated html documentation is automatically published to readthedocs.

 Micc does not do all of this by itself.
 For many things it relies on other strong open source tools and it is therefor open source as well (MIT Licence).
 Here is a list of tools micc is using or cooperating with happily:

-- pipx: installation of CLIs in a system-wide way.
+- Pipx for installation of CLIs in a system-wide way.

-- Cookiecutter for creating templates for all the things that can be added to your project.
+- Cookiecutter for creating boilerplate code from templates for all the parts that can be added to your project.

-- click for a pythonic and intuitive definition of command-line interfaces (CLI).
+- Click for a pythonic and intuitive definition of command-line interfaces (CLIs).

-- F2py to transform modern Fortran code into performant binary extension modules interfacing nicely with Numpy.
+- F2py for transforming modern Fortran code into performant binary extension modules interfacing nicely with Numpy.

-- CMake and pybind11 as the glue between C++ code and performant binary extension modules interfacing nicely with Numpy.
+- Pybind11 as the glue between C++ source code and performant binary extension modules, also interfacing nicely with Numpy.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.